-In putting this page together, I’ve come to realize that no matter how smart Wesleyanites are, whoever designed the FEAS website must’ve gone to Middlesex Community College – at best.
+In putting this page together, I’ve come to realize that no matter how smart Wesleyanites are, whoever designed the FEAS website must not be that smart.
 Dead links, wrong live links, live links that lead to dead links that were live link on a previous page, no sense and no order.
 I’m sure it’ll be fixed up at some point, but for now… Sheesh.

 Not exactly what you’d expect from east Asian efficiency.
 Especially from an organization with a stunning Japanese Garden with perfect design and layout.

 The garden is called Shoyoan Teien and I must admit, I gravitated towards the windows overlooking it before I even checked out the gallery.
 It’s beautiful.
 I was eager to “visit” the garden proper, but it’s only rarely open for outside visitors – and today wasn’t one of those days.
 However, it was open a couple weeks later and I went back – Go here for my visit to Shoyoan Teien.
 It’s worth it, trust me.

 The FEAS also runs a unique outreach program, which enables students from local schools to learn about East Asian culture through hands-on activity workshops, exploring such subjects as music, writing, and calligraphy, food and cooking, martial arts, and the Japanese tea ceremony.